alonsoir/AironmanGPT/README.md

 1. Sign Up or Log In: Go to the OpenAI website (https://openai.com/).
 You'll need to create an account if you don't have one, or log in if you do.
 3. Getting the API Key: Once you have been granted access, you can find your API key in your OpenAI account dashboard.
-There should be a section for API keys or developer settings.
+There should be a section for API keys or developer settings (https://platform.openai.com/api-keys).
 4. Usage and Billing: Be aware of OpenAI's usage and billing policies.
 Depending on the volume of your requests and the specific models you use, you might incur charges.
 Plan accordingly and monitor your usage.